shashidas95/file-upload-store/README.md

 10. vendor: The `vendor` folder is not included in the initial project structure.
 It is created and populated when you install the application's dependencies using Composer.
 The `vendor` folder contains all the dependencies specified in the `composer.json` file, including Laravel itself and any additional packages or libraries used in the project.

+## .env file

+Regarding the ".env" file in Laravel, it is a configuration file that stores environment-specific settings for your application.
+It contains key-value pairs defining various settings such as database connection details, caching configuration, application URL, and more.

+Here's how you can configure the ".env" file in Laravel:

+Locate the ".env" file in the root directory of your Laravel project.

+Open the ".env" file in a text editor.

+Update the values of the key-value pairs according to your desired configuration.
+For example, you might update the database connection settings:
+DB_CONNECTION=mysql
+DB_HOST=127.0.0.1
+DB_PORT=3306
+DB_DATABASE=mydatabase
+DB_USERNAME=myuser
+DB_PASSWORD=mypassword
+You can modify other settings in a similar way, depending on your project requirements.

+Save the changes to the ".env" file.
+The ".env" file is designed to store sensitive information like database credentials, API keys, etc. It's important to keep this file secure and avoid committing it to version control systems like Git.
+Instead, you can commit a ".env.example" file that contains default configuration values, and each developer or deployment environment can create their own ".env" file based on that example, setting their specific configuration values.

+Note that after modifying the ".env" file, you may need to clear the application cache using the php artisan cache:clear command for the changes to take effect.